Skip to main content

 Overhead KPIs

 Determine if your firm’s overhead is draining your firm’s revenue.
 Overhead KPIs help determine whether the tools, office space, and salaries contribute to productivity and profit.
-These KPIs can include:

 • Monthly cost and net overhead (supplies, technology, etc.)